 1.1 These terms and conditions will apply to the sale of any Goods to business customers by The Deeside Water Company, including Fuarain skincare.
 Acceptance of delivery of the Goods will be deemed to effect acceptance by the Purchaser of these terms and conditions.
 They will apply to the exclusion of any other terms or conditions, notwithstanding the date or dates of issue of those other terms or conditions, except for any variation in quantity, price, date of delivery or specification of the Goods which has been agreed by Deeside.

 In these terms and conditions:-

-“Deeside” - means The Deeside Water Company Limited, a private limited company incorporated in Scotland with registered number SC457187 and having its registered office at 1 George Square, Glasgow, G2 1AL and its principal place of business at The Stables, Pannanich Wells, Ballater, Aberdeenshire, AB35 5SJ;
+“Deeside” - means The Deeside Water Company Limited, a private limited company incorporated in Scotland with registered number SC457187 and having its registered office and principal place of business at The Stables, Pannanich Wells, Ballater, Aberdeenshire, AB35 5SJ;

 "Delivery" means delivery of the Goods to such place as is agreed between Deeside and the Purchaser, and Delivery shall be completed when the Goods have been unloaded or delivered to such place;

 “the Purchaser” - means the purchaser of the Goods and/or any person who orders Goods from Deeside;

 “the Price” - the price of the Goods quoted by Deeside / Fuarain or, if no such price is quoted, the price of the Goods specified in Deeside’s / Fuarain’s most recent price list or such other price for the Goods agreed between Deeside and the Purchaser;

 “the Goods” - means water, Fuarain skincare and any other products that Deeside may supply, in whichever packaging or delivery format it is supplied, or any part thereof;

 “in writing” - means, in relation to Deeside, signed by a director of Deeside.